Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 [Index](#Index)
 - - - -
 ## <ins>Testing</ins>
-As with the previous project, I apoplied a DevOps type process towards development and testing.
-In addtional to regular testing as features are added and updated using, the Github http server and the responcive design mode in Firefox to simulate multiple devices.
+As with the previous project, I applied a DevOps type process towards development and testing.
+In addtiona to regular testing as features are added and updated using, the Github http server and the responcive design mode in Firefox to simulate multiple devices.
 The projects was deployed to Github and tested on mobile devices from the github pages site.